teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 ### **Objective**

-Your goal is to build an AI tutor that mimics **one of the many roles** you take on in the classroom while interacting with your students.
-This could be direct interaction or indirect, such as providing feedback on their work.
+Your goal is to build an AI tutor that mimics **one of the many roles** you play in the classroom—whether through direct interaction with students or indirectly, such as providing feedback on their work.

-To achieve this, you will design clear instructions and guidelines that shape the tutor’s interactions, ensuring they align with your teaching objectives.
+To do this, you’ll craft clear instructions and guidelines to shape how the tutor interacts with students, ensuring its responses align with your teaching objectives.

 After testing the tutor using the **Test Interaction feature**, you can make final adjustments before launching it for others to explore.

+---

+This version keeps things concise while improving clarity and flow.
+It maintains a professional tone but feels more engaging and easier to follow.

 ### **Instructions**